Curriculum Filter Results

 Nemadji River Data

 Attached is a short lesson with data and graphs (for students to compare since the X axis aligns).
 This is data from the Nemadji River for river flow as well as corresponding rainfall.
 This will compare baseline data with the flood data from 2012.
 Includes worksheet to guide students through the analysis.
+The curriculum download is a PDF including the lesson plan and data set.
+The supporting file is the student worksheet.

 Details